NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Center point of the object.
 No default value.

 One normally does not create objects of type `geometric-object` directly, however; instead, you use one of the following subclasses.
-Recall that subclasses inherit the properties of their superclass, so these subclasses automatically have the `material` and `center` properties (which must be specified, since they have no default values).
+Recall that subclasses inherit the properties of their superclass, so these subclasses automatically have the `material` and `center` properties which must be specified, since they have no default values.

-In a two-dimensional calculation, only the intersections of the objects with the x-y plane are considered.
+In a 2d calculation, only the intersections of the objects with the $xy$ plane are considered.

 **`sphere`**